I’ve updated this entry from a couple of days ago, with some additional resources, and a few new personal refections.

 What You Should and Should Not Do

-This is all commonsense stuff, I would think.
-Wash your hands with soap and water regularly.
-Use a hand sanitizer if you can’t wash your hands.
+For now, wash your hands with soap and water, or use a hand sanitizer if you can’t wash your hands.
 Try to avoid touching your face (I know, that’s nearly impossible).
+Clean frequently touched surfaces at home and work regularly.
+Try to avoid touching surfaces in public spaces as much as possible, and if you have to, wash or sanitize your hands afterwards.

 Maybe do an elbow bump rather than a handshake (as a former candidate, I find this hard).
 Avoid crowds and close proximity to others as much as possible (what we are apparently calling “social distancing”).

-If you feel ill, keep yourself isolated as much as possible.
+Probably most importantly, isolate yourself as much as possible if you feel ill.
 Cough or sneeze into your elbow or a tissue.
 Wear a mask around others.
 And, get tested; not only for COVID-19, for which I hope we’ll have abundant testing kits available soon, but also influenza and whatever else your healthcare provider might recommend.

 COVID-19 has the potential to be devastating on personal, societal, and economic levels, so being prepared as much as possible is prudent.
 But, buying more than you would need for a few weeks at home is not sensible, but selfish.
 Many people in our communities live paycheck to paycheck, and must purchase supplies as they need them.
 If the shelves are bare, they have to waste time and money to find what they need, or do without.
 And, buying in bulk with the hope of capitalizing on this pandemic is simply despicable, in my opinion.
 By the way, if you need more than two rolls of toilet paper per person per month, you might have a medical condition unrelated to COVID-19.